mdw-nl/vantage6_docker_development/README.md

 `/vantage6`, the volume mapped one (for changes while developing), and the container modifications.

-### submodules
+### The whole thing is not robust!

-Keeping in mind to update submodules is not the best.
-Tempted to do away with submodules all together and just do git clone / git pull from `init.sh`
+Code speaks for itself, but we have to start somewhere :)